How healthy living leads to saving money

 Budgeting and cutting costs are great ways of saving money, but how does plain old healthy living factor into the equation?
-I think we tend to put a little too much emphasis on having a gym membership and eating big salads at lunch time to keep healthy.
+I think we tend to put a little too much emphasis on having a gym membership and eating big salads at lunchtime to keep healthy.
 To really lead a healthy lifestyle, one needs to fully commit to it and embrace the change in lifestyle.
-For those who take the plunge, here are some examples of how you can reduce cost and save your waist!
+For those who take the plunge, here are some examples of how you can reduce costs and save your waist!

 Cut the sweets at restaurants

-In order to live well you’ll need to keep your calories at a reasonable level.
+In order to live well, you’ll need to keep your calories at a reasonable level.
 Eating desserts regularly will need to be one of the indulgences that you need to reduce.
 I’m not saying you can’t enjoy a little cake or sweet now and again, but indulging in desserts at a restaurant after a big meal should be a thing of the past.
 If you were ordering one dessert between a couple 4 times a month for $8 each, you could end up saving $40 a month if you factor in tax and gratuity.
 Cut out this item and you will be $480 and thousands of calories ahead per year!

 Have fewer drinks at the bar